 It is your responsibility to identify faculty members (ideally three science and two non-science) who can write meaningful, positive letters of recommendation for your application to allopathic medical school.
-They must submit their letters to our Premedical and Predental Advisory Committee, which then writes a composite letter of evaluation, quoting directly from the faculty letters.
+They must submit their letters to our Premedical and Predental Advisory Committee, which then writes a composite letter of evaluation (click here for an information sheet for students requesting a committee letter of recommendation), quoting directly from the faculty letters.
 If you are applying to other types of health-related professional programs, you may not need a committee letter.
 Check with the individual schools to which you are applying to determine whether they prefer a committee letter or separate individual letters.

 Here is a list of things to keep in mind when soliciting letters of recommendation:

 - Get to know your faculty instructors.
 This may mean consulting them outside of class if you have questions, or simply making an appointment with them to talk about your career goals and personal aspirations.
 If the faculty do not know you, they cannot write anything that will help medical schools determine what kind of person you are and what are your personal strengths and skills.
 Make sure the faculty knows more than just how you scored on their exams; if the letter focuses only on your academic credentials, it may not reveal much beyond what your GPA or MCAT scores already indicate.

 - Ask for positive recommendations.
 If the faculty member is not willing to commit to a positive letter, then thank them for their time, but do not include them in your final list.